Sign up for Organizing Tips, straight to your inbox!

-Opening a Christmas Club and saving up for Holiday spending is key to having a low stress Christmas Season.
-Imagine how you will feel when you can pay cash for everything and have no post-holiday debt!
+Opening a Christmas Club and saving all year for Holiday spending used to be a popular way to have a (financially) low stress Christmas Season.
+Imagine how it must have felt when folks paid cash for everything and had no post-holiday debt!

-With the economy in the challenging state that it is right now, many banks have started offering these special savings accounts again.
-The concept may seem old fashioned or dated, but if you want a way to avoid going into debt (or more debt) during what can be a very expensive season, this is a great way to go.
+The concept may seem old fashioned or dated, but if you want a way to avoid going into debt (or increaing existing debt) during what can be a very expensive time of year, this is a great way to go.

-If you're planning to have an organized and debt free Christmas this year, check to see if your bank or credit union offers one of these savings accounts - or find one that does and open one!
+If you're planning to have an organized and debt free Christmas this year, check to see if your local credit union offers one of these savings accounts - or find one that does and open one!